dataindataout/cassandra-python-cluster/readme.md

 This cluster will support Cassandra applications using the Python driver.

-# Driver test
+# Driver demo

 You can do something like the following on the app container to do a test of your setup.

+This is also a neat demonstration of Cassandra querying different nodes.

 ```
-python
+python3

 from cassandra.cluster import Cluster